pciet/wichess/docs/freebsd.md

 ./Build.sh
 ```

-If everything went right then Wisconsin Chess should be ready to play!
+If everything went right then the Wisconsin Chess host is ready.

 ## 5. Connect To This Host